z3ntu/lucaweiss.eu_source/content/about.md

 type: page
 ---

-I am a 20-something-year-old guy who likes programming.
+Just a guy who likes programming.

 You can find most things I do on different sites:
 * [GitHub](https://github.com/z3ntu)